Bagley, No. 5 Duke rout Notre Dame 88-70 in ACC tourney

 Notre Dame: Hard to know how the committee will evaluate a team that went 14-5 with Colson and 6-9 without him.
 Farrell also missed several games during Colson’s absence with an injured ankle.
 Brey said Wednesday he has a top-20 team with his stars healthy and it deserves a spot in the field of 68.

 ”I hope they get in.
-I think they can beat anybody,” Duke coach Mike Krzyzewski said. ”Mike has that team together all year, forget it.”
+I think they can beat anybody,” Krzyzewski said. ”Mike has that team together all year, forget it.”

 Notre Dame opened 13-3 and was ranked No. 5 in the country in late November after beating then-No. 6 Wichita State to win the Maui Invitational.
 Now, the Irish must hope they did enough with Colson and Farrell in the lineup to impress the committee.
 If not, Notre Dame could be a favorite to win the NIT.